CleanMyMac Black Friday: 30% OFF: Get Now

 The Best Terminal for MacBook: Our Top 7 Picks

 The Terminal is the default text-based interface used to interact with your Mac.
 It is where applications can be launched, files and folders managed, and commands executed.
+In this article, we will look at some of the best Terminal alternatives for Mac.

 Best Alternatives to Terminal for Mac